-This seminar course is about Confucianism in the pre-Ch'in period.
+This seminar course is an in-depth investigation into Confucianism in pre-Ch'in China.
 Its primary objective is to guide students to an original and genuine understanding of the Confucian teachings formulated in their formative years.

-To achieve such an understanding, what is requisite is a thorough survey of the thought of Confucius, the founder of the School that bears his name, and those of Mencius and Hsün Tzu, the two towering figures in the Warring States Period who, both coincidentally and unequivocally, claimed themselves defenders of the Confucian faith.
-The thoughts of these three masters had jointly, yet each distinctively, laid down the basic philosophical and spiritual frameworks within which Confucians of the subsequent ages were to perceive the world and to position themselves.
+In order to achieve such an understanding, what is requisite will be a thorough survey of the thought of Confucius, the founder of the School that bears his name, and those of Mencius and Hsün Tzu, the two towering figures in the Warring States Period who, both coincidentally and unequivocally, proclaimed themselves defenders of the Confucian faith, despite the divergence of their thoughts.

+The thoughts of these three eminent masters had jointly, yet each distinctively, constructed the basic philosophical and spiritual frameworks within which Confucians of all the subsequent ages were to perceive the world and to position themselves.